How to Register a Credit Card

-Registering a card refers to creating an online account and logging on to the credit card’s online dashboard for the first time.
+Registering a credit card account refers to creating an online account and logging on to the credit card’s online dashboard for the first time.
 Actually using the card for purchases will not generally require online registration.
 Activities like viewing a statement online or setting up automated payments will require registration.

-Setting up Auto Pay
+Setting up auto pay

 One way to never miss a credit card payment is to set up automatic payments through your issuer’s website.
 Cardholders can opt to link their payment directly to a bank account so that when their monthly due date comes around they won’t have to manually enter the required information.